-- Tap the Mic Mute key to turn microphone muting on or off.
-The Mic Mute LED indicator activates with a blinking green light. - NOTE: While muting is on, you cannot be heard on the intercom by anyone on the telephone or by any device connected to the mic preamp output of the optional connector module.
+The Mic Mute key turns microphone muting on or off.
+The mic mute LED indicator is activate when blinking green.

+NOTE: While muting is on, you cannot be heard on the intercom by anyone on the telephone or by any device connected to the mic preamp output of the optional connector module.